-By the 1877-1878 winter season, 235 Marlborough was the home of merchant and cotton broker Walter Dabney and his wife Harriet (Larkin) Dabney.
+By the 1877-1878 winter season, 235 Marlborough was the home of merchant and cotton broker Walter Dabney and his wife, Harriet Heath (Larkin) Dabney.
 They previously had lived in Brookline.
 They continued to live at 235 Marlborough during the 1879-1880 winter season, but moved thereafter to 331 Beacon.

 235 Marlborough was not listed in the 1881 Blue Book.

 They continued to live at 235 Marlborough during the 1883-1884 winter season.
-In 1885, they travelled to Europe, where Dr. Osgood studied with Louis Pasteur.
+In 1885, they traveled to Europe, where Dr. Osgood studied with Louis Pasteur.
 They returned in mid-1886, after which they lived at 95 Mt.
 Vernon.
 He brought with him samples of the rabies antitoxin developed by Pasteur; these formed the bases for research and development of the antitoxin in America.

-By 1885, 236 Marlborough was the home and office of Dr. Samuel A. Hopkins, Jr. He was listed as a physician in the Boston City Directories for 1885-1890, but by 1900 had become a dentist.
+By the 1884-1885 winter season, 235 Marlborough was the home and office of Dr. Samuel Augustus Hopkins, Jr. He was listed as a physician in the City Directories for 1885-1901, but by 1902 was listed as a dentist.

-In addition to accepting lodgers, Dr. Hopkins also provided office space at 235 Marlborough to other doctors and dentists.
+Dr. Hopkins also provided office space at 235 Marlborough to other doctors and dentists, and accepted lodgers.

-Samuel Hopkins married in the late 1890s to Harriet Susanna (Woodworth) Sherman, the former wife of Adelbert C. Sherman.
+Samuel Hopkins married in January of 1898 to Harriet (Woodworth) Sherman, the former wife of Adelbert C. Sherman.
 Her son, Nathaniel Woodworth Sherman, lived with them.
 He was adopted by Samuel Hopkins and took the surname Hopkins.
 They continued to live at 235 Marlborough during the 1902-1903 winter season, but moved thereafter to 49 Hereford.
 He continued to maintain his dental practice at 235 Marlborough.

-Harriet Hopkins died in April of 1907, and in about 1910, Dr. Hopkins moved from 49 Hereford back to 235 Marlborough, where he had continued to maintain his dental office.
-His adopted step-son, Woodworth Nathaniel (Sherman) Hopkins, lived with him until his graduation in 1911, after which he moved to Arkansas and became a lumber merchant.
+Harriet Hopkins died in April of 1907, and by 1910 Samuel Hopkins moved from 49 Hereford back to 235 Marlborough, where he had continued to maintain his dental office.
+His adopted step-son, Nathaniel Woodworth Hopkins, a student at Harvard, lived with him until his graduation in 1911, after which he moved to Arkansas and became a lumber merchant.

-By 1911, Samuel Hopkins was living at 49 Hereford again, but by 1912 he had moved back to 235 Marlborough once again.
+By 1911, Samuel Hopkins was living at 49 Hereford again, but by 1912 he had moved back to 235 Marlborough.
 By 1914, he was living at 924 Beacon and 325 Marlborough was entirely medical offices, including Dr. Hopkins’s office.
-In about 1916, he purchased 400 Marlborough and moved his offices there from 235 Marlborough.

-By the 1916-1917 winter season, 235 Marlborough was the home of Joseph Goddard Stearns, Jr., a widower, and his two unmarried daughters, Margaret Eldredge Stearns and Mildred Bangs Stearns.
+By the 1916-1917 winter season, 235 Marlborough was the home of Joseph G. Stearns, a widower, and his two unmarried daughters, Margaret Eldredge Stearns and Mildred Bangs Stearns.
 They previously had lived at The Abbotsford at 186 Commonwealth.
 He was vice president of the Old Colony Trust Company.

 Joseph Stearns died in May of 1917 and his daughters moved back to The Abbotsford.

 By the 1917-1918 winter season.
-235 Marlborough was the home of Mrs. Caroline Estelle (Mudge) Lawrence, widow of James Lawrence.
+235 Marlborough was the home of Caroline Estelle (Mudge) Lawrence, widow of James Lawrence.
 She previously had lived at 79 Mt.
 Vernon.
 She also maintained a home, The Homestead, in Groton, Massachusetts.
-She continued to live at 235 Marlborough during the 1919-1920 winter season, but moved thereafter, probably to Groton where she died in January of 1921 at her apartment in the Lenox Hotel at 61 Exeter.
+She continued to live at 235 Marlborough during the 1919-1920 winter season, but moved thereafter.
+She died in January of 1921 at her apartment in the Lenox Hotel at 61 Exeter.

 During the 1920-1921 winter season, 235 Marlborough was once again the home of Margaret and Mildred Stearns.
 In the fall of 1921, they traveled abroad.

-By the 1921-1922 winter season, 235 Marlborough was the home of Miss Elise Dorr and Miss Mary Dorr, sisters.
+On July 1, 1921, 235 Marlborough was purchased from Margaret Osgood by Miss Mary Dorr and Miss Elise Dorr, sisters.
 They previously had lived at 45 Commonwealth with their mother, Mary Louisa (Stanwood) Dorr, the widow of cotton broker Ellerton Lodge Dorr.
 She had died in January of 1921.

 James Adley died in January of 1980.
-Rose Ann Adley continued to live at 235 Marlborough (and operate it as a lodging house) in the 1990s.
+Rose Ann Adley continued to live at 235 Marlborough and operate it as a lodging house.

-In January of 1996, Kim L. Flood purchased 235 Marlborough from Rose Ann Adley, by then a resident of the Bronx, by Kim L. Flood.
-In March of 1996, Kim Flood applied for (and subsequently received) permission to convert the property from a two-family dwelling and lodging house back into a single-family dwelling.
+On January 29, 1996, 235 Marlborough was purchased from Rose Ann Adley, by then a resident of the Bronx, by Kim L. Flood.
+In March of 1996, she applied for (and subsequently received) permission to convert the property from a two-family dwelling and lodging house into a single-family dwelling.
 On November 12, 1997, Kim Flood transferred the property to herself and David Asprinio.

-The property changed hands.
-It remained assessed as a single-family dwelling in 2014.
+The property was assessed as a single-family dwelling in 2022.